MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Beoordelingsdetails

 U kunt uw doelstellingen opnemen in de beoordelingsdetails en daarover opmerkingen maken.
-U kunt ook competenties instellen en opmerkingen daarover maken.
+U kunt ook competenties instellen en opmerkingen daarover maken.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Metingen